ComunidadBioInfo/R-BioConductor-Developers-Workshop-2018/README.md

 ## R/Bioconductor Developers WorkShop 2018
-### Aprende R y hagamos Comunidad / Develop with R and Do Community
+### Desarrolla en R y hagamos Comunidad / Develop with R and Do Community

 Cuernavaca, Mexico, July 30 - Aug 3, 2018

 In recent years, biology has seen a rise in the use of technologies that enable high-throughput, quantitative, data-rich profiling of cellular states.
 As a result, the field now faces  computational challenges to analyse such data.
 The R/Bioconductor project is an open source, open development software platform that provides tools to translate complex datasets into biological knowledge.